-Puerto Rico’s lush forests full of flowering trees are home to a wide selection of endemics and Caribbean specialties.
+Puerto Rico’s lush forests, full of flowering trees, are home to a wide selection of endemics and Caribbean specialities.
 Photo: Gavin Bieber

 Puerto Rico, once a Spanish colony and now a U.S. territory and popular holiday destination provides a perfect and easy weeklong getaway for the visiting birder.
-With an excellent road system providing convenient access to its many forest reserves, Puerto Rico offers some of the easiest and most enjoyable birdwatching in the tropics.
-On our tour we’ll seek out the 17 island endemics and more than two-dozen Caribbean specialities, visiting every habitat from the windswept elfin woods of Maricao to the bird-rich thorn scrub of the Guanica Dry Forest.
+With an excellent road system providing convenient access to its many forest reserves, Puerto Rico offers some of the easiest and most enjoyable birdwatching in the Caribbean.
+On our tour we’ll seek out 18 of the 19 island endemics and more than two-dozen Caribbean specialities, visiting every habitat from the windswept elfin woods of Maricao to the bird-rich thorn scrub of the Guanica Dry Forest.

-Day 1: The tour begins this evening in San Juan, the bustling capital of Puerto Rico.
+Day 1: The tour begins at 6 pm in the lobby of our hotel in San Juan.
 Night in San Juan.

-Day 5-6: The southwestern sector of Puerto Rico offers a diversity of coastal, forest, and wetland habitats, each with its own distinctive birdlife.
+Days 5-6: We’ll spend Day 5 birding in the lowlands, and will have time to revisit some sites on the morning of Day 6 depending upon what species we may still be looking for.
+The southwestern sector of Puerto Rico offers a diversity of coastal, forest, and wetland habitats, each with its own distinctive birdlife.
 While birding coastal areas around Cabo Rojo, we’ll seek the endemic and scarce Yellow-shouldered Blackbird as well as migrant shorebirds.
 Many of Puerto Rico’s endemics are to be found in the Guanica Dry Forest, and we hope to find the attractive Adelaide’s Warbler here as well as the non-endemic Caribbean Elaenia.
-In the evening we’ll make a night time excursion to search for the local Puerto Rican Nightjar and Puerto Rican Screech-Owl.
-We’ll also investigate several of the wetland areas around the southwest corner, looking for rare species such as West Indian Whistling-Duck and Yellow-breasted Crake, and will have an opportunity to seek out some of the established exotics such as Venezuelan Troupial, Nutmeg and Bronze Munias, Orange-cheeked Waxbills and Orange Bishops.
-On the afternoon of Day 6 we’ll head back to San Juan, stopping along the way at a spot that usually harbours the globally-scarce Plain Pigeon.
-Night near Guanica on Day 5, and in San Juan on Day 6.
+In the evening we’ll make a nighttime excursion to search for the local Puerto Rican Nightjar and Puerto Rican Screech-Owl.
+We’ll also investigate several wetland areas around the Southwest corner looking for rare species such as West Indian Whistling-Duck and Masked Duck, and will have an opportunity too to seek out some of the established exotics such as Venezuelan Troupial and Orange Bishops.
+On the afternoon of Day 6 we’ll head back to San Juan, stopping along the way at an out of the way spot that harbours the globally-scarce Plain Pigeon.
+Night near Guanica on Day 5, and San Juan on Day 6.